Why Feedback Cultures Fail — and What Systems Need Instead

 More response.

-Effective feedback systems have a few shared qualities.
+Effective feedback systems share a few qualities.

-1) Visible absorption
+1) Visible Absorption

 People need to see that signals land.